davefol/davefol.github.io/_posts/2020-07-09-programming-my-diary.md

 date: 2020-07-09 17:56 -0400
 ---

-I don't think I'm alone when I say that I gro through ebbs and flows with regards to how much I have on my plate at one time.
+I don't think I'm alone when I say that I go through ebbs and flows with regards to how much I have on my plate at one time.
 Between work, open source, reading, and watching youtube courses, there are a lot of things that fill my day up, not even counting maintaing relationships, doing chores, and taking care of the dog.